Tottenham humiliates Man United with 6-1 Premier League win

 Only once since 1930 has United conceded six at home — to Manchester City nine years ago.
 Not since 1986 has United opened the league season with back-to-back home losses.

+“It’s very embarrassing, it hurt all the players,” said Solskjaer, who was hired after Mourinho’s firing in 2018.
+“It hurts me as the manager.
+It’s my worst day ever.
+I’ll hold my hands up, I’m responsible for this.”

-This was a crushing defeat to a Tottenham side managed by Jose Mourinho, who was fired in 2018 to make way for Solskjær.
-And against a team that has played eight games in 22 days across three competitions and was trailing after two minutes at Old Trafford.
+This was a crushing defeat to a Tottenham side that has played eight games in 22 days across three competitions and was trailing after two minutes.

 But after Bruno Fernandes’ penalty, United’s wretched defense allowed Tanguy Ndombele to level in the fourth minute and Son Heung-Min to net again inside three minutes.